What is Apprenticeship?

 Describe the school curriculum for apprenticeship.

-The curriculum is fully developed and constantly updated by a full-time staff at the National Joint Apprenticeship Training & Committee (NJATC).
-Each section of the curriculum is written and monitored by NJATC personnel with actual experience and expertise in that particular field.
-The NJATC is in constant contact with all the local JATC electrical apprenticeship programs throughout the United States & Canada in order to maintain and continue to improve the curriculum.
+The curriculum is fully developed and constantly updated by a full-time staff at the Electrical Training Alliance (ETA).
+Each section of the curriculum is written and monitored by ETA personnel with actual experience and expertise in that particular field.
+The ETA is in constant contact with all the local JATC electrical apprenticeship programs throughout the United States & Canada in order to maintain and continue to improve the curriculum.

 Where are the classes held?